symfony/symfony-docs/book/http_fundamentals.rst

     // prints the HTTP headers followed by the content
     $response->send();

-If Symfony offered nothing else, you would already have a toolkit for easily accessing request information and an object-oriented interface for creating the response.
+If Symfony2 offered nothing else, you would already have a toolkit for easily accessing request information and an object-oriented interface for creating the response.
 Even as you learn the many powerful features in Symfony, keep in mind that the goal of your application is always *to interpret a request